knrumsey/duqling/README.md

 ### To Do List

-1. Modify code so that multiple methods can be run at once (not recommended anyways).
+1. Modify code so that multiple methods can be run at once.
+2. DONE: Modify code so that multiple conf_levels can be returned
+3. DONE: Make custom seeds so that cases are always the same no matter how the sim study is specified.
-2. Add functions for plotting and making tables for output of `run_sim_study()`
+4. Add functions for plotting and making tables for output of `run_sim_study()`
+5. Add parallel capabilities (for replications only?)
-3. Run a large comparison.
+6. Run a large comparison and store results.

 ### Copyright Notice